"Shutting Out" as a Means of Grace

 I remember reading the creation story in Genesis as a child and seeing illustrations depicting Adam and Eve’s sin.
 They disobeyed the one direct command of God and ate from the tree of the knowledge of good and evil.
 I looked at a drawing of God’s finger pointing Adam and Eve out of the garden of Eden.
 How could God send them out of the paradise he carefully created for them?

-I too failed to follow my parents’ instructions at times.
-Would I be sent out, also?
+I failed to follow my parents’ instructions at times.
+Would I be sent out, too?

 What a picture—the ultimate “shutting out” experience.